caseyocampo/js-snake-game/README.md

 # Classic Snake Game

-Built with pure JavaScript, HTML, and CSS.
+A classic Snake Game built with pure JavaScript, HTML, and CSS.

 Features: